-The Association for the Prevention of Torture (APT) has commissioned Richard Carver, Senior Lecturer in Human Rights and Governance at CENDEP, to lead a three-year multi-country study to determine whether torture prevention works and what are the factors that reduce the risk of torture.
+The Association for the Prevention of Torture (APT) commissioned Dr Richard Carver, Senior Lecturer in Human Rights and Governance, and Dr Lisa Handley, Visiting Research Academic at CENDEP, to lead a four-year multi-country study to determine whether torture prevention works and what are the factors that reduce the risk of torture.
 APT is a Geneva-based NGO that has had a major influence on the development of the international treaties against torture, as well as the development of national-level implementation of the treaty requirements.
-Management of the research process and publication of its findings are completely independent of the APT.
-The conclusions of the project will be published in an edited volume by an academic publisher, with research articles in peer-reviewed publications as the project progresses.
+Management of the research process and publication of its findings we are completely independent of the APT.

 Please note that while this research is being carried out by a member of staff, it is not an official Oxford Brookes University project.